-Dyes or pigments in dye products that are based on aluminium, silver, arsenic, barium, cadmium, cobalt, chromium, copper, mercury, manganese, nickel, lead, selenium, antimony, tin or zinc must not be used for colouring or printing.
+Dyes or pigments in paper colourants that are based on aluminium, silver, arsenic, barium, cadmium, cobalt, chromium, copper, mercury, manganese, nickel, lead, selenium, antimony, tin or zinc must not be used for dyeing, shading, colouring or printing.

 Copper in phthalocyanine pigment and aluminium in aluminosilicates are exempted from this requirement.